OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 - Broad groups may include a large group of adults (eg. all those aged over 40), or other broadly defined population groups (eg. students)
 - A policy recorded as “no cost to individual” may also include a very small nominal cost to the individual, such as the small pharmaceutical co-payments (eg. $5) in some public health systems
 - Vaccines are defined as having passed Phase 3 clinical trials and approved by the government for use in that country, region, or territory
+- The ‘clinically vulnerable groups’ category does not record the elderly as they are recorded in the ‘elderly’ category.
+- Protections for residents of Long Term Care Facilities (LTCFs) are coded under the ‘Elderly’ category as the majority of people living in such homes are elderly residents.
+- When there is a vaccine shortage and there are not enough doses to vaccinate the target population, this is coded back down to a 0.

 ## General Interpretation Guidance